SynBioHub/synbiohub2-docs/content/UserDocumentation/ManagingSubmitting.md

 1. Navigate to SynBioHub's home page.

 2. Click on **submissions**.
 It'll direct you to a page titled **manage submissions**.
 On this page you'll be able to see collections to be divided, broadly under 2 categories.
-The 1st one being, **private collections**, which you've created and only you have access to them and 2nd one being, **public collections**, to which all the users have access to.
+The 1st one being, **public collections**, which you've created and only you have access to them and 2nd one being, **private collections**, to which all the users have access to.

 3. You can view your collection by clicking on the collection name.

-4. In order to make your collection public, click on **make public**.
-This shall enable that other users to view your collection and its contents.
+4. In order to make your collection public, click on the collections you want (using the checkboxs on the left hand side) then click on **Publish**.
+This will enable other users to view your collection and its contents.

-5. To delete your collection, click on **Remove**.
+6. To delete your collection, click on **Remove**.
 This will remove the collection as well as the resources contained, in that specific collection, namely promoters, activators, modules, components, engineered region, etc.

 ## 4.3 Updating